alessimichele/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes5.md

 #### Test Yourself:

- - how do you allocate a dynamic array in C++?
+ - how do you allocate a dynamic array in C++? use 'new'.
  - whats the difference between `delete` and `delete[]`?
- - when do you need to overload assignment operator for your class?
+ - when do you need to overload assignment operator for your class? it is used to copy values from one object to another already existing object.
+Need to use when i need to do a deep copy of an object, cioe quando ho un oggetto dinamico di una classe, e ci faccio una copia prendendo un altro puntatore che punta a un altra zona di memoria e copiando i valori del vecchio oggetto nel nuovo
- - when do you need to create a copy constructor for your class?
+ - when do you need to create a copy constructor for your class? when i have to deal with pointers inside my class
  - when do you need to create a move constructor for your class?
- - what should you do if your class allocates resources, but you are sure you will never need a copy constructor?
+ - what should you do if your class allocates resources, but you are sure you will never need a copy constructor? mettere = delete alla fine del constructor.

 ### Exercise1: